 If bank accounts were set up without your consent, close them.

 If your ATM card was stolen, request a new card, account number, and PIN number.

 3. Notify the issuers of the credit cards you carry.
 If unauthorized charges appear on your legitimate credit cards or if unauthorized cards have been issued in your name, request replacement cards with new account numbers.
 Request that the unauthorized cards be closed.

-Monitor credit card bills for new fradulent activity.
+Monitor credit card bills for new fraudulent activity.
 If found, report it immediately to the credit card issuers and credit reporting agencies.

-4. Check with any online accounts, merchants, or payment services that you use for any fradulent activity against your account.
+4. Check with any online accounts, merchants, or payment services that you use for any fraudulent activity against your account.

 5. Contact your local police department to file a criminal report.
 Get a copy of the report to submit to your creditors.

 6. File a complaint with the Federal Trade Commission.
 The FTC keeps records of identity theft cases used by law enforcement for investigations.